emilycheatham/p1_yoga_for_you/README.md

 ### All users

-- All users want to be able to confortably view and access the wesbite on different devices.
+- All users want to be able to comfortably view and access the website on different devices.

 ___

 ## Structure
 The website it comprised of five main pages, four of which are accessible from the navigation menu (home, about us, gallery, sign up.)
-The fifth page is a thank you page which is shown once the user submits the form with an enquiy or signing up on the sign-up page.
+The fifth page is a thank you page which is shown once the user submits the form with an enquiry or signing up on the sign-up page.
 All pages on the website have:

-- A responsive naviagation bar at the top, which is static so it is accesible at all times.
+- A responsive navigation bar at the top, which is static so it is accessible at all times.
 To the left of the navigation bar is the logo.
 To the right of the navigation bar, there are links to the pages - home, about us, gallery, sign up.
 To allow for a good user experience, on mobile devices, the nav bar is hidden through the use of a media query and will display as a burger toggler.
 - A footer which contains social media links to facebook, intstagram, twitter and tik-tok.
 There is the studio's address and phone number.
 The email address is an anchor, and will open up email in a new tab.

 ### Home Page